mosheDO/dos-retro/README.md

 ## How it works

-- The site is a static page hosted on GitHub Pages
+- The site is a static page hosted on GitHub Pages.
 - Each game entry in `docs/index.html` specifies its files (via raw `fetch`) and a `dosboxConf` (inline or generated)
 - A default DOSBox config is generated per-game from `defaultConf(command)` — each game only needs to override the specific keys that differ (e.g. `machine=vesa_oldvbe`, `frameskip=0`).
 Overrides are merged at the key level via `parseIni`/`mergeConfigs`/`serializeIni`
 - Game files are hosted on [next-challenge-200-plus](https://github.com/mosheDO/next-challenge-200-plus) and fetched from `raw.githubusercontent.com`